Is homesteading today still possible and practical?

 There are also restrictions on these local programs, and some may include penalties if you fail to comply with the conditions.
 If you want to pursue the search for free land, try Googling "find free land" and following up with what you find.

-But the good news is, you can grow a lot of food even on a relatively small plot.
-Practical homesteading today is all about food self-sufficiency.
-Check out homestead garden here
+But the good news is, you don't need a huge farm to be more self-sufficient.
+You can grow a lot of food even on a relatively small plot.
+Practical homesteading today is all about working with what's possible.
+Increasing food security and self-sufficiency is possible even on a small plot of land.
+Check out homestead garden as a place to start

 So if you plan on homesteading today, you will most likely have to acquire your homestead land by purchasing it.
 Here's a few points to consider when buying a rural property